 Earlier in 2017 >>

-Sep 12th, 7pm — LASER Talk, San Francisco, CA. I’ll be giving a talk that uses smartphones to trace and smash together a bunch of my work, and consider technologies of visibility and power.
+Sep 12th, 7pm — LASER Talk, San Francisco, CA. I gave a talk that used smartphones to trace and smash together a bunch of my work, and consider technologies of visibility and power.

-Aug 22, 2017 — "Spectral Power," an essay I wrote on how video cameras become the locus of a surrogate conflict over visual rights in the Middle East, was published in Real Life.
+Aug 22, 2017 — "Spectral Power," an essay I wrote on how video cameras become the locus of a surrogate conflict over visual rights in the Middle East, was published in Real Life magazine.

 July 7, 2017 — I had video work showing in Animator festival, an international animated film festival in Poznań, Poland this July.
 My video work was part of an hour-long curation of video poetry curated by Aya Karpinska.

-June 24, 2017 — Precarious Life 2.0, the solo show of my collaborative, Anxious to Make, opens at The Luminary in St. Louis.
+June 24, 2017 — Precarious Life 2.0, the solo show of my collaborative, Anxious to Make, opened at The Luminary in St. Louis.

 May 2, 2017 — The Living Room Light Exchange Publication 2 was released with a launch party at The Thing Quarterly.
 I am both the Editor, and also a contributor to this book.
 It's available for purchase at E.M.
 Wolfman Bookstore in Oakland.

 Jan 4, 2017 — KQED Arts featured my collaborative show at YBCA in San Francisco, CA. Bay Area architects Kelly Gregory and Brett Snyder and new media artist Liat Berdugo are on a creative quest to find answers to the question: “Can we design freedom?”

 Dec 2016 — Getting to Know the Middleman, SIA NY.
 This group show asks, who is this middleman?
 How does he operate?
 What is his program and his agenda?
 And once we know the middleman, how to we play with or against him?